⌂ Algorithmic Composition for Classical Guitar Equipped

 Fig. C.Roads

-This marked the first phase in the development of the hexaphonic pickup, designed to connect early synthesizers and sound modules, with the goal of creating a dedicated electroacoustic system using the guitar—whether classical, electric, or acoustic.
-Specialized instruments integrating this technology directly into their body were also developed; the most famous example is the SynthAxe, particularly in conjunction with the rise of MIDI technology during the first half of the 1980s [L. Ludovico].
+Thus began the first phase of the hexaphonic pickup, used to connect early synthesizers or sound modules, with the aim of creating a dedicated electroacoustic system using the guitar (classical, electric, or acoustic).
+Special instruments incorporating this system directly into the body of the instrument were also developed; among the most notable was the SynthAxe [ https://www.synthaxe.org/home ], particularly during the spread of MIDI in the first half of the 1980s.

-Beginning in 1983, MIDI circuits started to be incorporated into digital musical instruments.
-This revolution was not only technological but also marked the beginning of large-scale adoption, as digital electronic research gradually expanded beyond major research centers.
+From 1983 onward, MIDI circuitry began to be installed in digital instruments.
+The revolution was not only technological but also involved large-scale adoption, while digital electronic research was gradually expanding beyond major research centers.

-The 1980s were also the decade in which personal computers began to emerge, significantly impacting the music industry and the development of home studios.
-MIDI, with its simple yet highly effective digital communication protocol, became the essential bridge connecting different devices and signal chains.
+The 1980s were also the decade in which personal computers began to appear, significantly impacting both music production and the emerging home studio environment.
+MIDI, with its simple yet effective digital communication protocol, became the bridge connecting different technological chains.